Blog Post

 6. Internet of Things:

-Well, when the adoption of the IoT is increasing like wildfire in various industries, why not here?
-A McKinsey report states that there will be a growth of 3 to 5% in warehouse automation by 2025.
+Well, as the adoption of IoT is increasing like wildfire across industries, why not here?
+A McKinsey report states that warehouse automation will grow by 3-5% by 2025.

-IoT will help organizations maintain data accuracy and keep them in sync with a pool of devices.
+IoT will help organizations maintain data accuracy and keep devices in sync.
 The embedded software will literally help businesses in taking the data transformation journey to ANOTHER level.

 7. Artificial intelligence:

-Another thing that follows the current trends in supply chain management is the advent of Artificial intelligence and Machine Learning.
+Another trend in supply chain management is the advent of Artificial Intelligence and Machine Learning.
 You will see numerous applications functioning without human input yet delivering accurate results.
-Automation enables streamlining repetitive and labor-consuming tasks.
+Automation streamlines repetitive, labor-intensive tasks.
 At the same time, AI attempts to emulate human intelligence and learn from past data to simplify more complex, challenging tasks.

 8. Increased supply chain visibility: